j5ndev/gittk/README.md

 ```
 ### gittk tree

-Execute the tree command, two levels deep, on the project directory.
+Execute the tree command, three levels deep, on the project directory.
 This command requires `tree` to be on PATH.

 ```sh